bernardodiasc/poc-react-context/README.md

 That's how browser's routes are constructed.
 In the Gatsby and NextJS the preferable way is to create files on a file system pattern that combines with routes.
 For routes that fetches dynamic data, server-side renders must have extra treatment to provide data.

 When pages are dynamicaly generated they are called "client-side" pages.
 If the user loads a page from a route that's uses dynamic data, the entry point can be in fact the page in the parent route.
 That's the easy way to do, but not the best because it lost SEO abilities.
-It's possible to handle better these cases and dictate what's expected to be rendered on server-side.
+It's possible to handle better these cases and dictate what's expected to be rendered on server-side as described in the next section.

 - https://github.com/bernardodiasc/poc-react-context/tree/main/gatsby/src/pages
 - https://github.com/bernardodiasc/poc-react-context/tree/main/nextjs/pages